hmrc/agent-authorisation-api/README.md

 #### Create Invitation <a name="createInvitation"></a>
-Validates the service, clientIdentifier, type and optionally postcode (only applicable for Self-Assessment) and creates an invitation.
+Validates the service, clientIdentifier, clientIdentifierType and creates an invitation.

 ```
 POST  /agencies/:arn/invitations